kidkicksam76/blackclover-mod/README.md

 kidkick76-ok

-so

-can you delete the files i uploaded? and when im done(almost) am gonna send all the files again
+yolte-so can you delete the files i uploaded? and when im done(almost) am gonna send all the files again

+kidkick76-no i need to figue out how

+yolte-